 Facts about Public Administration

 The most important thing in this optional is Conceptual Clarity.
-Unfortunately most of us rely completely on coaching notes and end up having only superficial knowledge which is very dangerous in present setup of UPSC exam and especially in Public Administration.
+Unfortunately, most of us rely completely on coaching notes and end up having only superficial knowledge which is very dangerous in the present setup of the MPSC Classes in Pune exam and especially in Public Administration.
 All of us write answers in Public Administration and feel that we have written it well but the problem is most of us interpret questions differently and end up writing different answers.
-The correct interpretation of question will only happen if your concepts are clear.
+The correct interpretation of the question will only happen if your concepts are clear.

-How to write answer in Optional Public Administration?
+How to write an answer in Optional Public Administration?

-Write answer in point format as much as possible so that you can fit more content in few lines.
+Write the answer in point format as much as possible so that you can fit more content in a few lines.
 Remember, your answers will be more concise and to the point which will be helpful for the examiner to evaluate decently.
 Use as simple language as possible and strictly “Say No to Flowery Language” without any content.
-The important thing which we must follow while writing answers is our ability to interlink the Paper one and Paper two together.
+The important thing which we must follow while writing answers is our ability to interlink Paper one and Paper two together.
 For this, you must remember the syllabus completely.
-Read the whole syllabus everyday for 5 minutes, Close your eyes and try to interlink them.
+Read the whole syllabus every day for 5 minutes, close your eyes and try to interlink them.
 Before referring any book, go through previous year papers of 10 years for that topic to become acquainted with the demand of the subject.

 Know the Syllabus :